The 5 Gut Types: How To Know Yours, From A Functional Medicine Specialist

 The brain-gut connection is a two-way street.
 The more stress you feel, the more likely your gut health suffers.
 A key marker of an altered brain-gut axis is also slowed motility—constipation and bloating, gastroparesis—and a tendency to get IBS, nausea, or loose stools when overly stressed or anxious.
 This is because the vagus nerve—the brain nerve that connects the brain to the gut—controls gut motility and bowel movements.

 Likewise, the more stressed or unhealthy your gut, the more likely you are to experience mental health symptoms like anxiety, depression, eating disorders, headaches or migraines, ADD/ADHD, or mental sluggishness.
-For instance, one cross-sectional study of 4,763 participants found those with IBS were four times more likely to have anxiety than those without IBS.
+For instance, one cross-sectional study of 4,763 participants found those with IBS were four times more likely to have anxiety9 than those without IBS.

 Interestingly, when you support the gut, you can change the brain—regardless of your mindset or mental health challenge.
-A review of 21 studies, for example, suggests modulating the gut through probiotic supplementation and lifestyle interventions may offer countless benefits for individuals with anxiety and IBS.
+A review of 21 studies, for example, suggests modulating the gut10 through probiotic supplementation and lifestyle interventions may offer countless benefits for individuals with anxiety and IBS.

 - A combination of all gut types